integratop/gitlab-org-charts-mirror/doc/charts/gitlab/migrations/_index.md

 ## Requirements

 This chart depends on Redis, and PostgreSQL, either as part of the complete GitLab chart or provided as external services reachable from the Kubernetes cluster this chart is deployed onto.

+If ClickHouse is enabled for an installation, then this chart also depends on ClickHouse.

 ## Design Choices